lhhiep2204/Locify/docs/Locify_Data_Sync_Flow.md

 ## Overview
 Locify allows users to manage locations and categories in both online and offline modes without requiring login.
 The client uses local storage to cache data and supports offline operations.
 When not logged in, even if online, the app retrieves category and location data from local storage, but other online features (e.g., search, share, feedback) function normally.
 Data synchronization occurs after login to ensure consistency between local storage and the backend server under the logged-in user's account.
 The `sync_status` field (`synced`, `pendingCreate`, `pendingUpdate`, `pendingDelete`) in the `categories` and `locations` tables tracks changes for synchronization.

 - **Online Mode (No Login)**: The client performs operations on local storage for adding, editing, or deleting categories/locations, retrieving data locally even when online.
+Image selection for locations is disabled, and a message is displayed: "Please log in to add or remove images."
 Other online features (e.g., search, share, feedback) operate normally without requiring login, using Google Maps SDK for search/navigation on both iOS and Android.
 No server interaction occurs for category/location data until login.
-- **Online Mode (Logged In)**: The client interacts directly with the backend API to fetch, create, update, or delete category/location data.
+- **Online Mode (Logged In)**: The client interacts directly with the backend API to fetch, create, update, or delete category/location data, including image selection for locations.
 Successful API calls update local storage to maintain consistency.
 Other online features continue to function normally.
 - **Offline Mode**: The client performs operations on local storage, marking changes with appropriate `sync_status` values for later synchronization.
+Image selection for locations is only available when logged in; if not logged in, the option is disabled with a message: "Please log in to add or remove images."
 Online-only features (e.g., search, share, feedback) are unavailable.
 - **Synchronization**: After login, the client sends all pending local changes to the server, which processes them under the logged-in user's account and updates `sync_status` to `synced`.
 After logout or user deletion, local data is managed as specified below.

 ---